aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module4-unit4.md

 After completing this lab, you will be able to:

--  Create the virtual network
++ Task 1: Create the virtual network
--  Create backend servers
++ Task 2: Create backend servers
--  Create the load balancer
++ Task 3: Create the load balancer
--  Create load balancer resources
++ Task 4: Create load balancer resources
--  Test the load balancer
++ Task 5: Test the load balancer

 ### Architecture Diagram
 ![](media/M4-U4.png)